sjmudd/mysql-rpm-builder/README.txt

 ############################################################################

 Directory layout:
-- config/<VERSION> has per version configuration and build scripts, possibly including any local patches that might need to be applied.
+- config/            build configuration directory.
+- config/build.conf  configuration file indicating which scripts should be used for preparing the OS or building MySQL
+- config/<VERSION>   an optional directory of SOURCES/ or SPECS/ override files when building the rpm.
+These files will be placed in the appropriate directory after instaling the given .src.rpm file, allowing build configuration to be modified fromt he original src.rpm files.
-- rpmbuild/ directory is for building rpms for the non-root build user
+- rpmbuild/          directory is for building rpms for the non-root build user.
-- SRPMS/ contains cached or non-cached SRPMS files.
+- SRPMS/             cached or non-cached SRPMS files.
 If configured the SRPMS may be downloaded here from an external site once and reused later.
 - log/               log files of completed or failed builds.

 Build process:
 (1) Create docker container: